kolyaventuri/streamassets/ticker/README.md

 [https://streamable.com/l8s65](https://streamable.com/l8s65)

+## Pre-requesites
+- NodeJS 8+

+## Setup
+- Clone down the entire streamassets repo with `git clone git@github.com:kolyaventuri/streamassets.git`
+- cd into the ticker directory and install packages with `npm i`

 ## Configuration
 - Set strings you want to use in the `src/strings.json` file
 - Configure timings in the `src/config.json` file in the